Policies & Procedures

 The learning commons may be temporarily closed for MAP testing, state testing, special academic events, and/or cooperative classes.

-SJM media specialist, Mary Beth Bennett, is happy to assist students and parents with research questions, book suggestions, read-a-likes, and basic technology questions.
+SJM library media specialist, Mary Beth Bennett, is happy to assist students and parents with research questions, book suggestions, read-a-likes, and basic technology questions.
 She can be reached via email at MBennett001(at)horrycountyschools(dot)net.

 Overdue books, fines, and communication

 When students check out a book, a paper on the last page of the book is marked with the date on which the book should be returned to the learning commons.
 Students are also informed of this date verbally.
-This date is usually two weeks from the date on which the book is checked out.
+This date is usually three weeks from the date on which the book is checked out.
 The STUDENT is responsible for returning the book to the learning commons ON or BEFORE the date indicated on the due date slip.

 In the event the learning commons is closed, students should put their book(s) in the book return drop box.
 This box will be checked at the end of every day and periodically throughout the day.